-If you want to relive the glory days of ancient Rome, this well-preserved archaeological site is one of the best places in the country to visit.
+If you want to relive the glory days of ancient Rome, this well-preserved archaeological site in Israel is one of the best tourist attractions in the country to visit.
 Much of the Roman city has managed to survive, with the colonnaded streets and temple remnants offering you the chance to have a peek into the lifestyle here under Roman rule.
-The setting, in a valley surrounded by gorgeous mountain scenery, is extremely dramatic adding to the heady atmosphere of past grandeur.
+The setting, in a valley surrounded by gorgeous mountain scenery, is extremely dramatic, adding to the heady atmosphere of past grandeur.

 Start your sightseeing tour at the Roman Theater.
-Built during the reign of Septimius Severus, during the late 2nd century, Beit Shean's Roman Theatre is the best preserved in Israel.
+Built during the reign of Septimius Severus, during the late 2nd century, Beit Shean's Roman Theater is the best preserved in Israel.
 It had seating for 6,000 spectators, with the lower part of the structure built into the ground and holding semicircular tiers of seating.
-The upper part is born on massive substructures with nine entrances leading to the horizontal gangway halfway up the auditorium.
+The upper part is born on massive substructures, with nine entrances leading to the horizontal gangway halfway up the auditorium.
 The upper seating tiers have been partly destroyed, but the lower seating rows are excellently preserved.
-There are also substantial remains of the stage wall which was originally richly decorated with columns and statues.
+There are also substantial remains of the stage wall, which was originally richly decorated with columns and statues.

-Immediately north of the Roman Theater, you'll find Tell el-Husn is immediately north of the Roman Theatre.
+Immediately north of the Roman Theater, you'll find Tell el-Husn, the archaeological site's major point of interest.
 Excavation work on this settlement mound during the 1920s brought to light stele and sculpture dating from the period of Egyptian rule.
 Much of what was unearthed (including a stele of Pharaoh Sethos I and a stele depicting the war goddess Anat) can now be seen in the Rockefeller Museum in Jerusalem.
 Further excavations since 1986 have yielded such impressive results that Beit Shean now ranks as one of the most important archaeological sites in Israel.
 If your visit is short on time, due to the vast amount of ruins in this area, Tell el-Husn should be at the top of your things to do list while at the site.

 Since Beit Shean was destroyed by an earthquake shortly after the Arab conquest, the building materials of the ancient town were not - as was the case for example in Caesarea - reused in later buildings.
 This simplified the work for archaeologists, who only had to re-erect walls and structures that had collapsed in the earthquake.

 From the bath house, steps lead up to a colonnaded street linking the theater and the baths with the center of the city.
 At its north end is a broad flight of steps leading up the remains of a Roman temple of Dionysus.
-To the east of this temple are foundations and architectural fragments belonging to a nymphaeum and a basilica, which served in Roman times as a meeting-place and market-place.
+To the east of this temple are foundations and architectural fragments belonging to a nymphaeum and a basilica that served in Roman times as a meeting place and marketplace.
 Southeast of the basilica, a row of monolithic Roman columns and part of a Byzantine street of shops lead to the southern part of the town.

 Byzantine remains were found to the north of Tell el-Husn, on the far side of the Harod valley.
-Here, in AD 567, a noble lady named Mary and her son Maximus founded a monastery, with fine mosaics, which are now under a protective roof.
+Here, in AD 567, a noble lady named Mary and her son Maximus founded a monastery, with fine mosaics that are now under a protective roof.
 The entrance leads into a large trapezoidal courtyard, with a mosaic pavement depicting animals and birds, two Greek inscriptions, and in the center - within a circle of 12 figures representing the months - the sun god Helios and the moon goddess Selene.
-To the left is a rectangular room with a mosaic, which an inscription records "was completed in the time of Abbot George and his deputy Komitas".
-Other mosaics (vine tendrils, hunters, animals) are in a small room opposite the entrance, in the eastern part of the monastery, in the narthex of the church, and in the church itself.
+To the left is a rectangular room with a mosaic, which an inscription records "was completed in the time of Abbot George and his deputy Komitas."
+Other mosaics (vine tendrils, hunters, animals) are in a small room opposite the entrance, as well as in the eastern part of the monastery, the narthex of the church, and in the church itself.
 In the sanctuary are gravestones inscribed in Greek.

-The Seraglio (Ottoman government building) is on the east side of Beit Shean and acts as a visitor center for the archaeological site.
+The Seraglio (the former Ottoman government building) is on the east side of Beit Shean and acts as a visitor center for the archaeological site.
 Note the antique columns framing the doorway to the building.
 From here, King Saul Street bears right, passing an area where remains of a Roman hippodrome were found, and comes to a road on the right, which runs down to the Roman theater.
 Inside the building itself is some useful information about the history of the site, and just outside is a good scale model of what Beit Shean would have looked like during the Roman era.

-- Bring a sun hat and lots of water - especially in summer.
-It gets extremely hot at the site and there is little shade.
+- Bring a sun hat and plenty of water - especially in summer.
+It is extremely hot at the site and there is little shade.

 - From Jerusalem, bus 961 has several departures daily to Tiberias, which passes by Beit Shean.
 The journey takes two hours.